itmat/Normalization/README.md

 Output files can be found in `STUDY/STATS/*` and `STUDY/NORMALIZED_DATA/*` directory.
 #####i.
 Normalized SAM/BAM
 ######-Exon-Intron-Junction Normalization:<br>
 PORT outputs normalized exonmappers, intronmappers, and intergenicmappers files to `STUDY/NORMALIZED_DATA/EXON_INTRON_JUNCTION/FINAL_SAM` directory.
-If the data is stranded, you will find sense and antisense exonmappers and intronmappers.<br>
+If the data are stranded, you will find sense and antisense exonmappers and intronmappers.<br>
 ######-Gene Normalization:<br>
 PORT outputs normalized genemappers to `STUDY/NORMALIZED_DATA/GENE/FINAL_SAM` directory.
-If the data is stranded, you will find sense and antisense genemappers.<br>
+If the data are stranded, you will find sense and antisense genemappers.<br>

 #####ii.
 Feature Count Spreadsheets
 ######-Exon-Intron-Junction Normalization:<br>
 PORT outputs feature (exon, intron, junctions) counts speadsheets to `STUDY/NORMALIZED_DATA/EXON_INTRON_JUNCTION/SPREADSHEETS`.
 MIN spreadsheet has counts from Unique reads and MAX spreadsheet has counts from Unique+Non-Unique reads.
-If the data is stranded, you will find sense and antisense spreadsheets for exon and intron counts.<br>
+If the data are stranded, you will find sense and antisense spreadsheets for exon and intron counts.<br>
 ######-Gene Normalization:<br>
 PORT outputs gene counts speadsheets to `STUDY/NORMALIZED_DATA/GENE/SPREADSHEETS`.
 MIN spreadsheet has counts from Unique reads that only map to one gene and MAX spreadsheet has counts from Unique+Non-Unique reads/multiple gene mappers.
-If the data is stranded, you will find sense and antisense spreadsheets.<br>
+If the data are stranded, you will find sense and antisense spreadsheets.<br>

 #####iii.
 Normalization Factors Statistics
 ######-Exon-Intron-Junction Normalization:<br>
-`STUDY/STATS/exon-intron-junction_normalization_factors.txt` file provides a summary statistics of the normalization factors used: total number of reads, %chrM, %non-unique reads, %ribosomal, %exonic, %one_exonmapper, %intergenic, %undetermined (and %senseExon, %senseIntron for stranded data).
+`STUDY/STATS/exon-intron-junction_normalization_factors.txt` file provides summary statistics of the normalization factors used: total number of reads, %chrM, %non-unique reads, %ribosomal, %exonic, %one_exonmapper, %intergenic, %undetermined (and %senseExon, %senseIntron for stranded data).
 ######-Gene Normalization:<br>
-`STUDY/STATS/gene_normalization_factors.txt` file provides a summary statistics	of the normalization factors used: total number of reads, %chrM, %non-unique reads, %ribosomal, %genemappers, (and %senseGene for stranded data).<br>
+`STUDY/STATS/gene_normalization_factors.txt` file provides summary statistics	of the normalization factors used: total number of reads, %chrM, %non-unique reads, %ribosomal, %genemappers, (and %senseGene for stranded data).<br>
 Percentage of reads mapping to each chromosome (`STUDY/STATS/percent_reads_chr*txt`) and percentage of highly expressed features (`STUDY/STATS/*/percent_high_expresser_*.txt`) are also provided.
 #####iv.
 Coverage/Junction Files
 Coverage (`STUDY/NORMALIZED_DATA/*/COV`) and Junctions (`STUDY/NORMALIZED_DATA/*/JUNCTION`) files are generated from uniquely merged sam files for each sample and can be used for data visualization.<br>